puetzp/pullconf/documentation/src/logging.md

 - `stderr` is redirected to `/var/log/pullconf/pullconf.log`.
 - `stdout` is redirected to `/var/log/pullconf/resources.json.log`

+The `deb` package comes with a default logrotate configuration that causes both logs to be rotated daily.

 The first log file is supposed to print useful information and errors in a human-readable format, just as the server log from **pullconfd**.